fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ### Exercises

-One exercise related to the topics presented here, can be found at the end of this course material section in the exercise set [for extending the blog list application](/en/part7/exercises_extending_the_bloglist).
+The exercises related to the topics presented here, can be found at the end of this course material section in the exercise set [for extending the blog list application](/en/part7/exercises_extending_the_bloglist).

 </div>